2011 Meeting Minutes

 3. Report on CJD in foreign GH recipients

-Dr. Schonberger reported that five additional cases of CJD linked to hGH treatment have been reported in the United Kingdom, and four more in France.
-This brings the total number of CJD cases outside the United States that are attributable to hGH to 193.
+Dr. Schonberger reported that three additional cases of CJD linked to hGH treatment have been reported in the United Kingdom.
+This brings the total number of CJD cases outside the United States that are attributable to hGH to 196.
+There was some question as to where to report the likely U.S. commercial case discussed above, if confirmed.
+There is not an obvious place to list it on either fact sheet.

 1 does not include four known cases of iatrogenic CJD from Australian pituitary gonadotropin (one in the UK, three in Australia).